-- > Identify and coordinate community resources that can be used to assist and treat the injured. - > Identify and check on people with day-to-day medical needs. - Direct the community to medical providers that are known to be open. - Identify and coordinate people in the community with medical skills who can help.
+- > Identify and coordinate community resources that can be used to assist and treat the injured. - > Identify and check on people with day-to-day medical needs. - Direct the community to medical providers that are known to be open.

 In all life-threatening situations, attempt to contact the emergency services by calling 111.